MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/DFP.md

 #### Turn on Loss prevention

 You can turn on the Loss prevention integration through the **Feature management** workspace in Commerce.
-The feature is named "Dynamics 365 Fraud Protection (DFP) Loss Prevention."
+The feature is named "Dynamics 365 Fraud Protection (DFP) Loss prevention."
 No other setup in Commerce is required to turn on the integration.

-#### Configure Loss Prevention to connect to Data Lake Storage Gen2
+#### Configure Loss prevention to connect to Data Lake Storage Gen2

-The final step is to return to the Fraud Protection environment and connect Loss Prevention to the Data Lake Storage Gen2 pool that is associated with the Commerce account.
+The final step is to return to the Fraud Protection environment and connect Loss prevention to the Data Lake Storage Gen2 pool that is associated with the Commerce account.

 ## Privacy notice